ianderthal/test-11ty/posts/post-4.md

 ## Study Schedule

-Across 8 weeks, I put in a solid 8 hours of prep time per week. in total, I spent 70+ hours preparing for the exam in total.
+Across 8 weeks, I put in a solid 8 hours of prep time per week. in total, I spent 70+ hours preparing for the exam.

 | Duration      | Description |
 | ----------- | ----------- |